 On-screen road atlas maps Try this site for (free) detailed on-screen road atlas maps.
 Simply click UK Place, enter the location you want (in this case the village/town - e.g. Crostwight) and watch the map appear.
 Very easy to negotiate.

 Access : Some churches are always open, some always locked, and some open for part of the day/week/year.
 Locked churches will almost always have a notice somewhere telling visitors where to find a keyholder nearby.
 Failing that, local people are usually anxious to help, and a little persistence should yield results.
 If you can consult the relevant Diocescan Year Book in advance for access details, so much the better.
-The Digital Atlas of England (link above) is also very useful here.
+The Digital Atlas of England (link above) is also worth trying here.
 Crockfords Clerical Directory is another resource, but remember that Vicars/Rectors/Parish teams are often a)out or b)very busy.
 (They and their churches are also usually very short of money as well, so do remember this if you visit, and be generous.)

 Feedback/E-mail, etc : Comments and suggestions about the site are welcomed.
 So are requests for further information, and Id be particularly glad to hear from anyone with a site on a related subject (e-mail address below).